Introduction

 - Be Selective: Don't play every High Card hand you're dealt.
 Be selective and choose the strongest ones to play.
 Stronger hands can easily dominate high-card hands, so it's important to pick your battles wisely.

 - Be Aware of Pot Odds: Consider the pot odds before deciding whether to play your High Card hand.
-It might be worth playing if the potential payoff justifies the risk, even if your hand isn't strong.
+It might be worth playing if the potential payoff justifies the risk, even if your hand is weak.

 - Watch Your Opponents: Pay attention to your opponents' actions.
-They might have strong hands if they're playing aggressively, so proceed with caution.
-Conversely, if they're playing passively, you might be able to steal pots with well-timed bets or raises.
+They might have strong hands if they are playing aggressively, so proceed with caution.
+Conversely, if they are playing passively, you can steal pots with well-timed bets or raises.

-- Bluff Occasionally: Use your High Card hands to bluff occasionally, especially if you have a good read on your opponents and believe they're likely to fold to aggression.
+- Bluff Occasionally: Use your High Card hands to bluff occasionally, especially if you have a good read on your opponents and believe they are likely to fold to aggression.
 However, be cautious with bluffing; it can backfire if your opponents call or raise.

 - Don't Overvalue High Cards: While High Card hands can be strong, don't overvalue them, especially if the community cards don't improve your hand.
 Be prepared to fold if your High Card hand doesn't improve or you face significant aggression from your opponents.